-- Unlock a door with the key.

-- Open the trunk lid with the key.

-- Press the unlock button or the trunk button on the keyless entry system transmitter.
+- Unlock a door or the trunk lid with the key. - Press the unlock button on the keyless entry system transmitter. - (With advanced key) - Press a request switch. - Press the unlock button on the transmitter.

-If you have any problem with the theft-deterrent system, consult an Authorized Mazda Dealer.
+If you have any problem with the theftdeterrent system, consult an Authorized Mazda Dealer.